neel04/my-website/content/projects/ASURA/index.md

 \end{align}
 $$

+{{< note title="Note" >}}
+The `ProjConcat` block is iteration-dependent.
+Each step $i$ has its own $W_{\mathrm{proj}}^i$, which is how we inject dynamic behavior into the otherwise shared ASURA block.
+{{< /note >}}

 ### Decoupled Per-iteration `LayerNorm`

 Prior work [^3] [^5] [^6] typically does not design the architecture around `LayerNorm`s, assuming that recursing for $n$ iterations and optimization will handle normalization and scaling during training.
 However, activation statistics can drift across iterations (internal covariate shift), so per‑iteration normalization helps stabilize training [^27].

+While this can be also remedied via adopting post-norm, it's considered a suboptimal choice according to current literature.
+Thus, ASURA ends up using effectively best of both worlds - the standard pre-LN block for well-behaved gradients and a `LayerNorm` after every iteration to provide a post-LN like effect.

-However, we'd like to point out that there's little cost in "un-sharing" the normalization layers in return for stability.
+Since there's little cost in "un-sharing" the normalization layers in return for stability.
 Additionally, it doesn't complicate the architecture design substantially and is a relatively simple and cheap way to accomplish our goal.

 ![Decoupled/Unshared LayerNorms](asura_unshared_LN.drawio.svg#full "Ensure each iteration is normalized uniquely.")